Efficiency of delayed-acceptance random walk Metropolis algorithms: High dimensional regime

 \subsection{Deterministic approximation}

-The error in the deterministic approximation to the log-posterior, $s(\bmx):=\log \left( \pi_a(\bmx) / \pi(\bmx) \right)$, is fixed for any given $\bmx$.
-We choose to model it as a realisation of a random function.
-In our setting the target is a $d$-dimensional product of one-dimensional distributions and we imagine that each of the terms in this product is approximated through an independent realisation of a random function.
-This means that the deterministic approximation $\pi^{(d)}_a(\bmx) = \pi^{(d)}(\bmx) \times \exp\left( s^{(d)}(\bmx) \right)$ to the posterior density $\pi^{(d)}(\bmx)$ possesses a deterministic error, on a logarithmic scale, of the form \begin{equs} s^{(d)}(\bmx) = \sum_{i=1}^d \SS(x_i, \aux_i), \end{equs} where $\{\aux_i\}_{i \geq 1}$ is the realisation of an i.i.d sequence of auxiliary random variables $\{\Aux_i\}_{i \geq 1}$; without loss of generality, we can assumes that these auxiliary random variables are uniformly distributed on the interval $(0,1)$.
-In the remainder of this text, we assume that the deterministic function $\SS: \RR \times (0,1) \to \RR$ in Equation \eqref{eq.deterministic.log.error} satisfies the regularity Assumption \ref{ass.regularity} stated below.
+To circumvent the difficulty of characterising the infinite variety of problem-specific errors in the cheap approximations $\pi_a$ to the posterior distribution $\pi$, we model the discrepancy $s(\bmx)=\log[ \pi_a(\bmx) / \pi(\bmx)]$ as the realisation of a random function.
+In our setting the target distribution is a $d$-dimensional product of one-dimensional distributions and we imagine that each of the terms in this product is approximated through an independent realisation of a random function.
+Thus, the deterministic approximation $\pi^{(d)}_a(\bmx) = \pi^{(d)}(\bmx) \times \exp\left( s^{(d)}(\bmx) \right)$ to the posterior density $\pi^{(d)}(\bmx)$ has a deterministic error, on a logarithmic scale:

+where $\{\aux_i\}_{i \geq 1}$ is the realisation of an i.i.d sequence of auxiliary random variables $\{\Aux_i\}_{i \geq 1}$.
+Without loss of generality, we can assume that these auxiliary random variables are uniformly distributed on the interval $[0,1]$.
+We assume that the deterministic function $\SS: \RR \times [0,1] \to \RR$ in Equation \eqref{eq.deterministic.log.error} satisfies the regularity Assumptions \ref{ass.regularity} stated below.
 The following two properties of the function $\SS$ directly influence the limiting efficiency of the delayed acceptance algorithm,